ninawxy/HMMdata/README.md

 However, some of the sequences pairs, they have E-values that equal to 0, so it can't undergo the math.
-An incredibly large number (in this case, 1000,000) is assigned to these sequence pairs to make sure the matrix can be process by clustering softwares.
+An incredibly large number (in this case, 1000,000) is assigned to these sequence pairs to make sure the matrix can be processed by clustering software.

 ## Building the Matrix